Reading at Randwick

 (Click the passport to see the full book list for each year group)

-We have created a Reading Passport to inspire children to read the best literature available to them.
+At Randwick, we have created a Reading Passport to inspire children to read the best literature available to them.
 Over the course of the year we would like your child to read 7 of the books from the list of 10 for their year group.

 If they manage to read all 7 by the end of the year (or when they complete them) they will need to bring them back into school to receive a £5 book token.
 They of course can read other books throughout the year and we definitely encourage this as much as possible.